MaSVF-Wiki/masvf-sandbox/Massive Wiki Stuff/Stuff We Could Do.md

 - play with syncing HackMD and GitHub
     - line breaks
     - just syncing
-- make lists and diagrams of the various "good" ways you can interact with the wiki and other people via MaSVF
+- make lists and diagrams of the various "good" ways you can interact with the wiki and other people via Massive
     - "more than one way"
     - "interaction models"
 - play with Typora